 Also, do not allow your back to sag or arch.¬† Hold this position for 2 to 3 seconds.¬† Then repeat with your right arm & left leg, alternating sides with each repetition.¬† Increase how long you hold each rep to 10 seconds if you want to make it more challenging.
 Perform 10 to 12 repetitions on each side for multiple sets.

 Modified Side Plank

-Lie on the side, with the knees comfortably bent.¬† Prop up on the elbow bearing weight through the forearm.¬†¬† Next, lift the pelvis up from the surface so the only contact remaining on the surface is through the forearm and lower leg.¬† Do not go beyond the neutral position (the body is in a straight line) and do not allow your body to rotate forward or backward.¬† Hold this position for 2 to 3 seconds, and then gently relax down to the starting position.¬† To increase the challenges of the exercise extend the hold time to 10 seconds.¬† Perform 10 to 12 repetitions on each side.
+Lie on the side, with the knees comfortably bent.¬† Prop up on the elbow bearing weight through the forearm.¬† Lift the pelvis up from the surface so the only contact remaining on the surface is through the forearm and lower leg.¬† Do not go beyond the neutral position (the body is in a straight line).¬† Do not allow your body to rotate forward or backward.¬† Hold this position for 2 to 3 seconds, and then gently relax down to the starting position.¬† To increase the challenges of the exercise extend the hold time to 10 seconds.¬† Perform 10 to 12 repetitions on each side.

 Low back exercises often target the lower abdominals, hips, and pelvic muscles.¬† Some refer to this as the ‚Äúcore‚ÄĚ.¬† However, it is important to realize that alleviating or preventing low back pain requires an exercise program beyond simply training the core.¬† Once basic low back and abdominal exercises can be performed correctly, progression is needed.¬† Exercises that integrate the smaller and larger muscles of the trunk with the extremities (advanced core exercises) are used to restore full function.¬† ¬†These exercises are developed on an individual basis with consideration for the goals, preferences, and activity levels of the individual.¬† A physical therapist can determine the best approach for you.¬† Contact us if you have questions about how to get started.